Home / Rust Console Killfeed Bot for Discord

 Rust Console Feature Page

-Rust Console killfeed bot setup for Discord and in-game visibility
+Rust Console Killfeed Bot for Discord

 Start with one feed map for staff and one for players, then expand once event volume is stable.